 In fact, you shouldn't be surprised if the inclusion of this stropping abrasive makes an immediate difference to your honing experience; almost effortlessly producing that remarkable, legendary sharpness, custom of a perfect hone, and providing you with continually flawless shaves, time and time again.

 Offered in a convenient paste, this fine stropping abrasive can be used alone, or together with either diamond spray, or other abrasives containing a more aggressive grit.
 Regardless, Chromium Oxide should always serve as your last, or only, abrasive; used after sharpening, and directly before stropping.

-Remember, it is important not to strop with these kinds of abrasives too often, or too aggressively, as you will dull the edge prematurely.
+Remember, it is important not to strop with these kinds of abrasives too often, or too aggressively, as you will prematurely round off the edge.

 Some Basic Information Regarding Use:

 For an easy and seamless application, our 0.50 Micron Chromium Oxide Paste is delivered in a neutral suspension, and maintains a 50 000 Grit.